xmos/lib_audio_dsp/CONTRIBUTING.rst

 Python reference API is encouraged but not necessary.
 Due to the nature of modern DSP algorithm development, we tend to prototype the new modules in python before translating and optimising them.
-Python reference is also often used as an extra layer of documentation providing an easy-to-look-at veiew of the algorithm without going into low-level fixed point C/assembly code.
+Python reference is also often used as an extra layer of documentation providing an easy-to-look-at view of the algorithm without going into low-level fixed point C/assembly code.
 Another use of Python reference is unit testing the backend implementation.
 This allows us to see the accuracy difference between double floting point and 32-bit fixed point implementations.